-Zip shares are up 140% in less than 3 months, but is this a legitimate turnaround or a dead cat bounce?
+Zip shares have doubled in 12 months, but is this a legitimate turnaround or a dead cat bounce?

 The BNPL business model is intended to disrupt credit cards, allowing people to pay for goods in instalments without paying interest.
 The merchant bears the cost in terms of fees paid.
 The incentive for the merchant is gaining business they otherwise would not have, or gaining a higher order volume than it otherwise would.